owacoder/bigint/README.md

 # bigint
 Arbitrary precision math library

-To use this library, simply include the relevant source and header files in your project.
+To use this library, simply include the relevant source and header files in your project. `general.h` and `general.c` must be included in the build.
 The bigfrac library depends on the bigint library, but the bigint library only depends on the standard C (or C++, if compiled with `__cplusplus` defined) library.

 If using the raw C interface, return values should be checked to verify that the library has not run out of memory.
 The C++ interface will throw an out-of-memory error when necessary.

 A small example program using the C interface: